pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 **WARNING:** `Z_MAX_POS` has been limited to 220 to account for thicker print beds, a BMG style extruder upgrade and a leadscrew top mount upgrade.

+**INFO:** The status screen flow rate deadzone has been increased, so it's more difficult to accidentally trigger flow rate changes from the status screen.

 S-Curve acceleration is enabled.

 Junction deviation is builtin and enabled with a more conservative default value.